Creating the conditions for money transfers without borders

 Overall term: 2015 to 2023

 At present, it is difficult for Syrian refugees to open a bank account in Jordan.
-At the same time, 58 per cent of Jordanian adults do not have a bank account.
+At the same time only 42 per cent of Jordanian adults have a bank account.
 Therefore, most payments from abroad as well as inside Jordan are made in cash.
-Digital financial services can help minimise the high risks and costs involved when money is transferred through operators or via informal channels.
-Cross-border remittances by migrants living abroad have been a major source of income for the Jordanian economy for a long time: valued at 5.1 billion US dollars, these remittances accounted for approximately 13 per cent of Jordan’s GDP in 2016.
+Digital financial services can help minimise the risks and costs involved when money is transferred through operators or via informal channels.
+Inbound Cross-border remittances have been a major source of income for Jordan’s economy for a long time: valued at 4.4 billion US dollars, it accounted for more than 10 per cent of Jordan’s gross domestic product in 2018.

 Conditions for using digital services for cross-border remittances are created for refugees and Jordanian households.